 Kids below the age of 17 are often exempted, but this may change if they aren’t a resident of that state.
 Licenses are usually less than $50, but this is a lot if you’re only fishing for one weekend.
 Special rules apply to school kids and disabled kids.
 Then, some fish must be released.
 Some fish can be kept depending on their length.
 Catching frogs and turtles meanwhile require a hunting license and aren’t covered by a youth fishing license.

 Of course, national parks have still a different set of rules.
 Research, before you fish, can save you from a sizable fine.
 The rules are ultimately in place to preserve the wildlife that we all treasure.

 There is our list of all the beginner fishing gear for kids you need to get started!
 Fishing teaches important lessons about our dominant place in the food chain, and why that requires respect and stewardship to other life.

 Baiting a hook with a nightcrawler, grasshopper, or grub is a life skill and will make for a less squeamish kid.
-Also, few things satisfy like catching, cleaning and cooking your own tasty meal.
+Also, a few things satisfy like catching, cleaning, and cooking your own tasty meal.